Extreme Case of Cannabis Bud Rot 🙁

 - harvest the cannabis plant now

-If your plant have been affected by bud rot, it means they need less dampness, drier air and warmer temperatures.
+If your plant has been affected by bud rot, it means they need less dampness and air that’s more dry.
 If you can improve the environment, you can allow the plant to continue ripening after you’ve removed the infected buds.
 However, if you don’t fix the environment it will usually come right back, sometimes even attacking other buds overnight.

 Here’s how to fix the environment: